CumulusNetworks/docs/content/cumulus-netq-41/Troubleshoot-Issues/Investigate-NetQ-Issues.md

 ## Generate a Support File

 The `opta-support` command generates an archive of useful information for troubleshooting issues with NetQ.
 It is an extension of the `cl-support` command in Cumulus Linux.
 It provides information about the NetQ Platform configuration and runtime statistics as well as output from the `docker ps` command.
 The NVIDIA support team might request the output of this command when assisting with any issues that you could not solve with your own troubleshooting.
+You will be prompted to enter NetQ UI credentials to access network health data in the support bundle.
 Run the following command:

 ```
-cumulus@switch:~$ opta-support
+cumulus@server:~$ sudo opta-support
+Enter NetQ UI credentials to collect network data (y/n)? y
+Username: admin
+Password:
+Please send /var/support/opta_support_server_2021119_165552.txz to Nvidia support.

 ```